gorse-io/docs/src/docs/master/concepts/algorithms.md

 w_l = -\log\left(\frac{|I_l|}{|I|}\right)
 $$

-If a label is used by more items, this user is more generic and has a lower weight.
+If a label is used by more items, this label is more generic and has a lower weight.

 - **User weight**: The user weight is defined as